 Schedule C & Schedule SE

-Question: I am self-employed.
+Question: I am self-employed as a sole proprietor.
 How do I report my income and how do I pay Medicare and social security taxes?

 - Report your income and expenses from your sole proprietorship on Schedule C (Form 1040) (.pdf), Profit or Loss from Business (Sole Proprietorship), or on Schedule C-EZ (Form 1040) (.pdf), Net Profit from Business.